ych133/ych133.github.io/_pages/about.md

   - /about.html
 ---

-I am a Visiting Professor at Rice University/Renmin University of China.
+I am a Visiting Professor at Rice University and Renmin University of China.
 From 2018-2023, I was a Principal Researcher at Microsoft Research Redmond.
 Before that, I was a Research Staff Member at IBM Research & MIT-IBM Watson AI Lab.
 I got a Ph.D. from Northwestern University in 2015 and a bachelor’s degree from Tsinghua University in 2010.
 My research covers deep learning in general, with specific interests in model compression and efficiency, deep generative models, and vision+language pertaining.
 I have led several teams and productized these techniques for Microsoft-OpenAI core products (e.g., Github Copilot, DALL-E-2, ChatGPT, GPT-4).
 I serve (or have served) as a senior area chair for NeurIPS and ICML, and area chair for CVPR, ICLR, AAAI, IJCAI, ACMMM, and NAACL.

 Latest News
 ======